uaicompetition/uai-competition-dev/_pages/root/file-formats/data-format.md

 * The first data point is an assignment of values _(0,2,1)_ and _(2,1,0)_ to the evidence variables (_1,4,7_) and (_5,6,8_) respectively.
 The weight of the assignment is -48.21
 * The second data point is an assignment of values _(1,0,1)_ and _(1,0,3)_ to the evidence variables (_1,4,7_) and (_5,6,8_) respectively.
 The weight of the assignment is -76.27

-Then, the data file _problem.uai.data_ will contain
+the data file will contain the following:

 ```
 2